q-shift/openshift-vm-playground/README.md

 ## End-to-end test

-To play with Kubevirt and Tekton and execute an end to end test case where we create a Virtual Machine running podman and next deploy a Tekto pipeline able to build a Quarkus application running some Test container(s), execute this command:
+To play with Kubevirt & Tekton to execute an end to end test case where we:
+- Create a Virtual Machine
+- Provision it to install podman, socat
+- Expose the podman daemon using socat
+- Deploy a Tekton pipeline on the cluster and launch it to git clone a Quarkus application and build it
+- Consult the log of the pipeline to verify if the maven succeeds as it use a testcontainer (e.g postgresql) and access remotely podman

+execute this command:
 ```bash
 ./e2e.sh <VM_NAME> <NAMESPACE> <PUBLIC_KEY_FILE_PATH>
 ```